 Blockchain and blockchain-based Smart Contracts can be used successfully in very different areas.
 A few examples from quite complex industries and sectors will illustrate this practically.

 Basically, it can be said that block chain is always useful when it comes to a self-validating documentation of transactions or contracts in a peer-to-peer network.
-The fields of application range from management to the supply chain, the economic sectors from the financial industry to the automotive sector.
+The fields of application range from contract management for the supply chain, the economic sectors from the financial industry to the automotive sector.

 Block chain in management